minhealthnz/nz-covid-data/README.md

 ## Release Notes:

+- [26 Sep 2022]

+Due to retiring the COVID-19 Protection Framework on 12 September 2022, the Ministry of Health no longer separately reports COVID-19 cases who have recently travelled overseas.
+These cases will be included in the weekly reporting on all COVID-19 community cases, but we will no longer distinguish between border and other cases.

 - [09 Feb 2022]

 The Ministry of Health COVID-19 data and statistics [webpage](https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-data-and-statistics) is the official source of vaccination data.